Raspberries and cream is the perfect no-fuss treat for anyone with a bit of a sweet tooth: fresh ripe berries with hand-whipped sweetened cream.

 Raspberries and cream

-Mmm, raspberries.
-We had about six on our raspberry bush this year: which was six more than last year, so we were excited!
-Since we ate them all immediately, we needed to find another source for summer berries.
-Luckily, our local produce stand was stocked.
+We had about six on our raspberry bush this year—which was six more than last year!
+Since got excited and ate them all immediately, we headed to our local produce stand for more.
+Our new bounty of berries inspired this delicious summer dessert: raspberries and cream!

-The combination of the cream and berries was delicious…the perfect way to enjoy the flavor of local berries!
+The combination of the cream and berries was delicious—the perfect way to enjoy the flavor of local berries!
+Let us know if you try it in the comments below.

 Outside of this raspberries and cream recipe, here are our favorite fruit desserts: